Assessment Benchmarks & Categories of Development and Assessment

 No, if the proposed development complies with all of the requirements for accepted development (where nominated in the Tables of Assessment) in the Logan Planning Scheme.

-The requirements for accepted develompent identify applicable codes (e.g. for the zone, local plans, overlays), each of which contains 'Acceptable outcomes' which cover considerations such as size, boundary clearance, frontage, heights, parking and movement, emissions, density, etc.).
+The requirements for accepted development identify applicable codes (e.g. for the zone, local plans, overlays or activity/use), each of which contains 'Performance outcomes' (PO) and in some cases 'Acceptable outcomes' (AO) which cover considerations such as size, boundary clearance, frontage, heights, parking and movement, emissions, density, etc.).

 Yes - development permit, see Application Lodgement.